-On February 24, 2021, Cyprium announced the execution of an asset purchase agreement with Sentynl Therapeutics, Inc. ("Sentynl"), a U.S.-based specialty pharmaceutical company owned by the Zydus Group.
-The asset purchase agreement commits Sentynl to an upfront cash payment to Cyprium of \$8.0 million, which was paid upon execution of the agreement, and \$12.0 million in future development and regulatory cash milestones through New Drug Application ("NDA") approval, as well as potential sales milestones.
+In February 2021, Cyprium announced the execution of an asset purchase agreement with Sentynl, a U.S.-based specialty pharmaceutical company owned by the Zydus Group.
+Pursuant to the asset purchase agreement, Sentynl paid Cyprium an upfront fee of \$8.0 million upon execution, and Cyprium remains eligible to receive up to \$12.0 million in additional future development cash milestones through New Drug Application ("NDA") approval.
+Cyprium is also eligible to receive up to \$255.0 million in sales milestone payments (payable pursuant to five separate milestones).
 Royalties on CUTX-101 net sales ranging from the mid-single digits up to the mid-twenties are also payable.
-Cyprium will retain development responsibility of CUTX-101 through approval of the NDA by the FDA, and Sentynl will be responsible for commercialization of CUTX-101 as well as progressing newborn screening activities.
-Continued development of CUTX-101 will be overseen by a Joint Steering Committee consisting of representatives from Cyprium and Sentynl.
-Cyprium will retain 100% ownership over any FDA priority review voucher that may be issued at NDA approval for CUTX-101.
+All of the foregoing milestone and royalty payments are subject to 50% diminution in the event Sentynl decides, at its option, to assume development control of CUTX-101 during the 45-day period beginning on September 30, 2023.
+Under the asset purchase agreement, Cyprium retains development responsibility of CUTX-101 (subject to the aforementioned right by Sentynl to assume development) and Sentynl will be responsible for commercialization of CUTX-101 as well as progressing newborn screening activities.
+Continued development of CUTX-101 is overseen by a Joint Steering Committee consisting of representatives from Cyprium and Sentynl.
+Cyprium will in any event retain 100% ownership over any FDA priority review voucher that may be issued at NDA approval for CUTX-101